simranmalhi/simranmalhi/README.md

 Check out my [linkedin](https://www.linkedin.com/in/malhi-simran/) here!

 ## Activities
 I'm currently a part of Husky Robotics, the Robotics and State Estimation Lab, the Social Futures Lab, and the Society of Women Engineers at UW.
-I'm an upcoming Blue Origin software engineering intern and a previous intern at Qualtrics.
+I'm currently a Blue Origin software engineering intern and a previous software engineering intern at Qualtrics.